barryosull/barryosull.com-lfs/contents/articles/2019-12-31-template-driven-development.md

 Remember, there are [no silver bullets](https://en.wikipedia.org/wiki/No_Silver_Bullet).

-## The problems it causes:
+## The problems it causes

 When you teach developers to work like this then you encourage them to stop thinking.
-Infact, you've explicitly told them not to think and instead they should follow the process laid down from on high.
+In fact, you've explicitly told them not to think and instead they should follow the process laid down from on high.
 They don't know why the patterns are good or what problem they're solving, they just view them as the way you do things and will not put anymore thought into it than that.
 The resulting systems are messy and are typically nonsensical because no design thought was put into them.
 The developers don't know how to work outside the patterns you've given them, they can't choose patterns based on context, so they will follow those patterns even when it's obvious that they're getting in the way.

 Just because you can put together an Ikea flatpack does not mean you can design and manufacture a desk from scratch with no supervision.
 That's not how carpentry works and it's definitely not how coding works.